 First and foremost saying goodbye to your kids hurts no matter how they are leaving, by car, train or a plane.
-Though letting them fly unaccompanied is a whole different challenge, I admit.
+Though letting them fly alone is a whole different challenge, I admit.
 It’s not just about them going away for a few days, boarding a plane without you definitely marks a new step towards their independence.
 And yours.
 But believe it or not, this is often your best choice of transportation.
-So, if it’s an option, don’t hesitate to use it.
 We answer all the questions you might have about kids flying solo, so that you worry less and kids enjoy it more.

 Once kids start school there is this thing they have called school holidays.
 As it turns we working adults don’t have it in abundance.
-Luckily there are grandparents who are up to spending a few days with our kids.
-From then on, it’s just logistics of making this exchange work.
+Luckily there are grandparents, who can spend a few days with our kids.
+It’s a question of how to get them to the grandparents.

-So, I asked her if that was something she’d be willing to do and by her excited and happy cheers, we knew the answer.
+We asked her if that was something she’d be willing to do.
+Her excited and happy cheers provided the answer.
 If your kids have been on the plane before and they’ve enjoyed, then this is a valid option for getting them alone from point A to point B.

 It’s often cheaper than you driving them and a whole lot faster for all involved.